explosion/spaCy/extra/DEVELOPER_DOCS/StringStore-Vocab.md

 - `has_case`: bool (default `True`)
 - `has_letters`: bool (default `True`, `False` only for CJK for now)

-Currently these are not used much, but they could be used when choosing hyperparameters for subwords, controlling word shape generation, and similar tasks.
+Currently these are not used much - the main use is that `direction` is used in visualizers, though `rtl` doesn't quite work.
+In the future they could be used when choosing hyperparameters for subwords, controlling word shape generation, and similar tasks.

 ### Other Vocab Members

-Some members of the Vocab are more mysterious.
+Some members of the Vocab have less clear purposes.
+The Vocab is kind of the default place to store things from `Language.defaults` that don't belong to the Tokenizer, which explains most of these.

-- `get_noun_chunks`: This is maybe here for serialization reasons?
+- `get_noun_chunks`
-- `cfg`: This is a dict that just stores `oov_prob`, which isn't used (???)
+- `cfg`: This is a dict that just stores `oov_prob` (hardcoded to `-20`)
 - `data_dir`: This seems to be serialization related but presently unused.